Googled your company lately? Probably not. When do you, you’re searching for a “branded keyphrase.”

 <meta name=”google” content=”nositelinkssearchbox” />

 Easy peasy.
-You can read more about this on this Google Developers page.
+You can read more on this in Google Search Central.

 8. Job boards